 We collect personal data about:

-- our current and prospective clients and their staff;
+- our current and prospective clients and their staff and employees;

-- our service providers and business partners and their staff;
+- our service providers and business partners and their staff and employees;

 - individuals who attend, or express interest in attending, our events;

-- third parties who are the subject of, or otherwise related to, client transactions (for example, information about the staff of a company that will be acquired by a client); and
+- third parties in connection with client transactions (for example, information about the staff of a company that will be acquired by a client); and

 - visitors to our website.